ibm-cloud-docs/apps/secapps.md

 3. Click the **Routes** > **Manage domains**.

-4. For your organization, in the action column, click **Domains** from the additional actions menu.
+4. In the action column, click **Domains** from the additional actions menu and select your organization.

-5. For your custom domain, click **Upload** in the SSL Certificate column.
+5. Click **Upload** in the SSL Certificate column and select your custom domain.

 6. Browse to upload a certificate, private key, and optionally an intermediate certificate or client certificate.
 To enable the client certificate truststore, you must upload a client certificate truststore file that defines the allowed user access to your custom domain.